kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 #### Answer: D. Subscapularis runs through a tunnel formed by the acromion and the coraco-acromial ligament - *FALSE* = E. It supports the shoulder joint but is deficient inferiorly - TRUE

-- The rotator cuff is a ring of muscles that surrounds and strengthens the shoulder joint, but is deficient inferiorly.
-They attach at the level of the anatomical neck of the humerus.
-Specifically, the attachments are: subscapularis to the lesser tuberosity; supraspinatus, teres minor and infraspinatus to the greater tuberosity (in that order from above down).
-As well as moving the shoulder joint they also act as a muscular support.
-Supraspinatus runs thorough a tunnel formed by the acromion and the coraco-acromial ligament and its tendon is fused to the capsule of the shoulder joint.
+#### Rotator Cuff - LEARN
+- Rotator cuff is a ring of muscles that surrounds and strengthens shoulder joint
+	- It is **deficient inferiorly**
+- Attach at level of *Anatomical Neck* of Humerus
+	1. Greater Tuberosity (*proximal to distal*)
+		- Supraspinatus
+		- Teres minor
+		- Infraspinatus
+	2. Lesser Tuberosity
+		- Subscapularis
+- Supraspinatus runs thorough a tunnel formed by Acromion and Coraco-Acromial Ligament
+	- With its tendon is fused to Capsule of Shoulder Joint

 Questions 31-40